Firsthand look at the southern border situation should prompt action

 There is now a steel 30-foot-tall bollard fence with razor wire dividing the city of Nogales in Arizona and Mexico.
 At one time, people freely crossed the border for school, to visit family or to go shopping.
 Now, the border is militarized.

 By walling off border cities and cruelly separating families, the United States hopes to deter migration.
 Instead of safely crossing the border to claim asylum, migrants are forced to cross through hostile desert terrain, where many become lost and die.
-More than 7,000 remains have been found in the desert and that’s probably an undercount.
+The remains of more than 7,000 people have been found in the desert, and that’s probably an undercount.

 I was one of 23 Jewish advocates who recently traveled with the Jewish Council of Public Affairs to witness to the immigration crisis on our southern border and to learn how to advocate for better immigration policies.